Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

   <img width="460" height="300" src="https://user-images.githubusercontent.com/113445164/230573979-338821f9-ef96-4e63-b029-8d7ac2c7325c.png">
 </p>
 <p align="center">
-   Figure 1.1: Historical property damage from major hazard events.
+   <i>Figure 1.1: Historical property damage from major hazard events.</i>
 </p>
 To encourage voluntary relocation for current home-owners in high-risk regions, a subsidy will be provided towards the cost of the new home in low-risk regions.
 The average home deposit for first home buyers of 7% will be used as a proxy for Storslysia (Holzhauer, 2022).
 The subsidy will be a percentage of the new property value in the low-risk regions, to help home-owners cover the down payment for their new property.
 Given the median house price and hazard risk are different among the high-risk regions, the subsidy provided to the citizens of regions 2, 3, 4 and 5 varies, see Table 1.1.
 Region 2 has a high severity and frequency of major hazard events, see Table 2.1 and therefore a higher subsidy is provided to encourage relocation compared to regions 3, 4 and 5.